browser icon

 Maybe if these 550 health “experts” would spend more time with their own children and teaching them about personal responsibility and the importance of energy (caloric intake) balance and exercise as it relates to a healthy life, the next generation would be the one influencing McDonald’s future menus.

-I wonder how long until these experts get together and try to get gelato banned from Italy.
+Next these experts should get together and try to get gelato banned from Italy.